pdebuyl/euroscipy_document/report.rst

 The financial support of NumFOCUS and Python Software Verband e.V. served to pay for the travel of ten participants to the conference (up to 250€ per person).

+Financial support from Visit Brussels was granted, as is acknowledged by the presence of Visit Brussels as a sponsor.
+The late confirmation of this sponsorship and the related administrative overhead did not allow us to bill expenses to them properly.
+As a result, the "déclaration de créance" was not filled.

 On line payments
 ================